svanderburg/nijs/README.md

 As they are not in the JavaScript language, we can artificially create them through objects that are instances of the `NixFile` and `NixURL` prototypes.

+Moreover, there are more prototypes for some other Nix expression language constructs that have no JavaScript equivalent.
+Check the API documentation for more information.

 Composing packages
 ------------------
 As with ordinary Nix expressions, we cannot use this CommonJS module to build a